 - 1080p30 H.265 video encoder

 - System Memory – 4GB or 8GB LPDDR4

-- Storage – MicroSD card slot, eMMC flash module socket, QSPI flash
+- Storage – MicroSD card slot, eMMC flash module socket up to 128GB, 128Mbit QSPI flash

 - Video Output

 - HDMI 2.0 port up to 4Kp30 (as per the Wiki)

 - 4-lane MIPI DSI connector + touch panel connector

 - Camera I/F – 4-lane MIPI CSI camera connector